PLUS Loan Instructions

 Federal William D. Ford Direct Parent Loans for Undergraduate Students (PLUS)

 The Federal Direct PLUS Loan Program allows parents of undergraduate students to borrow up to the full cost of attendance minus other financial aid.
 Eligibility is based on a satisfactory credit check.
-The interest rate is fixed at 6.41 percent and there is a loan origination fee of 4.204 percent deducted from each disbursement.
+The 2019-20 interest rate is fixed at 7.08 percent and there is a current loan origination fee of 4.236 percent deducted from each disbursement.
 Interest accrual begins on the date of the first disbursement.
 The first payment is due within 60 days after the final loan disbursement.
 However, parents can postpone repayment of the principal until 6 months after the student graduates.
 Information about repayment options is provided by the Department of Education.
-For many parents interest paid on PLUS Loans is tax deductible.
-For more information on education tax benefits, see the Internal Revenue Service’s Publication 970,“Tax Benefits for Education”, available online.
+For many parents, interest paid on PLUS Loans is tax deductible.
+For more information on education tax benefits, see the Internal Revenue Service’s Publication 970, on line.

 Maximum Loan Amount